 The remains of a port and a barracks in which troops or sailors had lived there were discovered near the pyramids of Giza.
-According to scientists these constructions were used back when the pyramids were built, 4,500 years ago.
+According to scientists, these constructions were used back when the pyramids were built, 4,500 years ago.

 Archaeologists have excavated a town near the Giza pyramids dating from the time of Pharaoh Menkaure, who built the three pyramids of Giza.
 They also excavated a town near a monument dedicated to Queen Khentkawes, which is believed to be a daughter of Menkaure.
-The barracks is located in the city near the pyramids, while the new discovered basin that apparently was part of a port is located near the city’s monument near Khentkawes.
+The barracks is located in the city near the pyramids, while the newly discovered basin that apparently was part of a port is located near the city’s monument near Khentkawes.

 More discoveries in the town’s monument located near Khentkawes suggests that Giza was a thriving port, said archaeologist Mark Lehner.
 For example, researchers have found a basin near Khentkawes city, just one kilometer from the channel of the river Nile.

 This basin would be “an extension of a port or a cliff”, said Lehner during a symposium organized by the Society for the Study of Antiquities in Egypt.
 Also, Lehner said that his team discovered at Giza the charred remains of pine, oak, juniper and cedar, all trees growing in the eastern Mediterranean called the Levant.
 Moreover, they also found here, more than 50 examples of pottery from the Levant.
 However, the specialist explained that at Giza they found large quantities of granite came from Aswan, located on the southern border of Ancient Egypt, which seems to have been transported on the Nile, up to this port.

 “For three generations Giza was a central port for Cheops, Chephren, and Mykerinos”, said Lehner.